Planning a trip to Italy can go one of two ways.

 It is here!
 The Travel Bog Diaries!

-If you are a traveler and love to laugh, then you will want to read this fabulous book!
+If you are a traveller and love to laugh, you will want to read this fabulous book!

 It tells how an ordinary woman (me) took her husband and two teenagers and did something extraordinary (some may say bonkers) with them: